Earthquake today. Does it tremble on Mars? NASA detects a “monster earthquake” on the red planet

 Until now, the largest earthquake recorded by InSight Mars was that of August 25, 2021, which had a magnitude of 4.2.

 While it’s true that a magnitude 5 quake may seem moderately intense to humans, it’s close to the upper limit of what scientists expected to see on Mars during Earthquake.
-InSight missiondetailed the statement, which indicates that the scientific team will study this movement in depth in order to offer details such as its location, the nature of its origin and what it could tell us about the interior of Mars.
+InSight missiondetailed the statement, which indicates that the scientific team will study this movement in depth in order to offer details such as its location, the nature of its origin and what it might tell us regarding the interior of Mars.

 Read also: This is how sunrises are on Mars, NASA shares first images

 “Since we installed our seismometer in December 2018, we’ve been waiting for ‘the big one,'” Bruce Banerdt, InSight principal investigator at NASA’s Jet Propulsion Laboratory in Southern California, who directs, said in the statement.
 The mission.
 “This earthquake will surely provide a view of the planet like no other.
-Scientists will analyze this data to learn new things about Mars in the years to come.”
+Scientists will analyze this data to learn new things regarding Mars in the years to come.”

 InSight Mars was able to detect the earthquake thanks to a highly sensitive seismometer, provided by the National Center for Space Studies (CNES) of France to study the deep interior of the planet.
 As seismic waves pass through or reflect off material in the crust, mantle and core of Mars, they change into shapes that seismologists can study to determine the depth and composition of these layers, the statement detailed.